KSPModStewards/SystemHeat/README.md

 ## Features

-In a nutshell, this mod has as goals.
+In a nutshell, this mod's goals are:

 * Create a coherent vision for the system-level heat mechanics in KSP
 * Design a fairly simple but deep system built around designing ships to manage heat
 * Provide better tools and visualizations to help players with those designs